JdeRobot/RoboticsAcademy/_pages/exercises/ComputerVision/object_detection.md

 ## Exercise Features

 - **Live Inference** - Perform live inference on the input feed from the web-cam.
-- **Upload own model** - You can upload your own human detection model.
+- **Upload own model** - You can upload your own object detection model.
   <!-- * **Video Inference** - Perform inference on an uploaded video. -->
   <!-- * **Model Benchmarking** - Evaluate the uploaded model by benchmarking against a ground truth dataset(Oxford Town Centre dataset).  -->
   <!-- * **Model Visualization** - Visualize and analyse the uploaded model to get a visual summary of the model, which will make it easier to identify trends and patterns, understand connections, and interact with your data. -->